 Can Chinchillas and Guinea Pigs Live Together?

-Every animal has a natural behavior of gathering resources like food and water.
+Every animal has a natural drive to gather resources like food and water.
+Any other animal who takes those resources is a threat.

-Besides this, they cannot live together because of their different needs.
+They also can’t live together because of their different needs.

-Chinchillas love to live in a cooler environment compared to guinea pigs
+Chinchillas love to live in a cooler environment compared to guinea pigs.

 Chinchillas also prefer to stay clean and dry, while guinea pigs are careless.